cherose-sem/UFO_Compilation/Blog/README.md

 <sub>The image shows the crazy behavior of our Hackernews system.
 The Grafana dashboard shows when the system was struggling and have been down several times, the posts requests from the simulator started failing and became flat while lost posts grows enormously, and the so slow loading time to the landing page.</sub>

-##### C. Experimentation

-We also conducted an experiment that will define how SPM works — [Monitoring a System Crash Experiment with Digital Ocean, Grafana, Promethueus and Stress Test](https://github.com/cph-cs241/UFO_Compilation/blob/master/Blog/Experiment.md).

-### IV.
-Conclusion

-There are no exceptions on unexpected system failure.
-We could always plan for flawless perfect system, but the assurance that nothing will go wrong over time is very naive.
-And the consequences of having the customers/users deal with a failing system from time to time is a big no, no for the business, the income will not flow if the system is down or slow!
-There are SPM tools which can provide the awareness for the developers/operators about the system's performance.
-It can be costly effective to spice up the system with SPM tools rather than even more expensive resolving performance issues and lost customers due to product's dissatisfaction.

-The experiment describes how you can use Grafana, Prometheus, Node_exporter to monitoring and visualize the performance of your system, by chance detecting any performance issue/overload if any and be alerted with a predescribed alert rule.
-The advantage of monitoring your system is to get awareness of the issue(s) in real-time, and probably fix the issue before it reachs the customers, so it wont have impact on your business.

-### V. Outlook Discussion

- A system monitoring will give operators an opportunity of monitoring performance of the system in real-time, and prevent additional system breakdown.
-Given that SPM is important and all the IT professionals in the field thinks that it should be done as early as possible in the development cycle, it still gives us an open question of — can it be added later in the process, at least right before production?

- One responder — former student at the same course — thinks that it should be done later in the process, and the same as when we did it during this semester period.
+The report still gives us an open question of — can it be added later in the process, at least right before production?
+One responder from the survery — former student at the same course — thinks that it should be done later in the process, and the same as when we did it during this semester period.One responder — former student at the same course — thinks that it should be done later in the process, and the same as when we did it during this semester period.

 ### VI.
 References